Travel details

 Pigeon Valley

-Pigeon Valley (Pigeon Valley) is a quiet canyon in Cappadocia where countless dovecotes are carved into the rock faces.
+Pigeon Valley is a quiet gorge in Cappadocia where countless dovecotes are carved into the rock faces.

-The pigeon droppings once collected for agriculture helped sustain the fertility of the land.
+The pigeon droppings gathered for agriculture once supported the fertility of the land.

-A gentle walking path continues, allowing you to enjoy a landscape where nature and human life are in harmony.
+Gentle walking paths continue through the valley, allowing you to enjoy a landscape where nature and daily life harmonize.

 [Japanese Guide]